Welcome to the

 The DSOSN offers support, direction, services and resources to hundreds of Southern Nevada families caring for individuals with Down syndrome.

 Early intervention and support play a direct role in the successful integration of these valuable citizens into the family and the community.
 Individuals with Down syndrome can become active, participating members of the community, and enjoy a fulfilling life with the assistance and support of the DSOSN and their families.

 The programs and services we provide include speech, music and developmental therapies, as well as life skills development and educational seminars.
-We have some valuable resources for families, which includes support groups such as the DADS and M.O.M.S.
-Groups, Hispanic outreach, Medical Outreach, our Lending Resource Library, the New Parent Program, member socials and the Teen and Young Adult Club (The Cool 21’s).
+We have some valuable resources for families, which includes Hispanic outreach, Medical Outreach, our Lending Resource Library, the New Parent Program, the Learning Program, member socials and the Teen and Young Adult Club (The Cool 21’s).
 The DSOSN serves those in the greater Las Vegas, Nevada area, including the cities of Henderson, North Las Vegas, Boulder City, and other areas of Clark County as well as Pahrump.

 The DSOSN is funded primarily through the generosity of our supporters, which include members of the medical community, the business community, corporations, foundation grants, individual supporters, and the families of the special, vulnerable people we love so much.
 We do not receive any state or federal funding.

-The DSOSN employs a fulltime Director of Fund Development and two part time Office Staff.
+The DSOSN employs a fulltime Director of Fund Development and a part time Office Manager.
 The organization is governed by a 9-person board of directors.
-We periodically publish a newsletter highlighting the common issues about Down syndrome.
+We publish monthly email newsletters highlighting the common issues about Down syndrome.
 It also features news and announcements about events in Southern Nevada that impact the lives of individuals with Down syndrome and their families.